Tejveer12/Heart_disease/README.md

 # Heart_disease
-This is a machine learning classification algorithm which classify whether a person have hear disease or not.
+This is a machine learning classification algorithm which classify whether a person suffer from heart disease or not.
 Attribute Information:

 age